tom-clik/bridge/docs/Bridge Diagram Settings.md

 ## Introduction

-Bridge hands can be included in ClikWriter documents using a single hand, suit layout (1-4 hands), simple auction (2/4 players), or by using a full PBN definition.

-This document describes the settings for creating diagrams using the full definitions.
+This document is for developers looking to style ColdLight Bridge diagrams with CSS.

 ## Diagram Sections